gradle/native-platform/readme.md

 ### 0.17 (not released yet)

 * Fixed handling of supplementary characters in environment variable values.
 Thanks to [Gary Hale](https://github.com/ghale).
+* Added `TerminalInput.supportsRawMode()` to determine whether terminal supports raw mode.
+* Improve `Prompter` to show an alternate UI when the terminal input does not support raw mode.

 ### 0.16